 48 Hours After Your Event

-Creating large pieces of content take large amounts of time, however, you can increase your events ROI by repurposing your event with OnDemand viewings and replays.
+Creating large pieces of content takes time.
+You can increase your events ROI by repurposing your event with OnDemand viewings and replays.
 You can also offer a transcription of the event and leverage some of that content into a blog post.